anjanamin/anjanamin/README.md

 - 👋 Hi, I’m @anjanamin
 - 👀 I’m interested in data analysis using code and software development.
-- 🌱 I’m currently learning python programming language along with FinTech
+- 🌱 I’m currently learning python programming language at a Penn Fintech Bootcamp.
 - 💞️ I’m looking to collaborate on bots created to analyze market trends.
 - 📫 Email me @ anjanamin@gmail.com